sphinx-doc/sphinx/doc/usage/domains/python.rst

    (as opposed to ``.. py:decorator:: removename(func)``.)

-   Refer to a decorator method using the :rst:role:`py:deco` role.
+   Refer to a decorator function using the :rst:role:`py:deco` role.

    .. rst:directive:option:: single-line-parameter-list
       :type: no value